Probenecid and colchicine (Oral)

 Medically reviewed by Drugs.com.
 Last updated on Dec 25, 2022.

 Probenecid and colchicine combination is used to treat gout or gouty arthritis.

-The probenecid in probenecid and colchicine helps to prevent gout attacks by removing extra uric acid from the body.
-The colchicine in probenecid and colchicine also helps to prevent gout attacks.
+The probenecid in this medicine helps to prevent gout attacks by removing extra uric acid from the body.
+The colchicine in this medicine also helps to prevent gout attacks.
 Although colchicine may also be used to relieve an attack of gout, this requires more colchicine than this combination medicine contains.
-Probenecid and colchicine combination does not cure gout. probenecid and colchicine will help prevent gout attacks only as long as you continue to take it.
+Probenecid and colchicine combination does not cure gout.
+This medicine will help prevent gout attacks only as long as you continue to take it.

 Probenecid and colchicine combination is available only with your doctor's prescription.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.